jart/blink/README.md

 # blink

-blink is an emulator for running x86-64-linux programs on different operating systems and hardware architectures.
+blink is a virtual machine for running x86-64-linux programs on different operating systems and hardware architectures.
 It's designed to do the same thing as the `qemu-x86_64` command, except rather than being a 10mb binary, blink only has a ~142kb footprint.
 For further details on the